Multiple Dedekind Zeta Functions: Abstract

 \section{Abstract}

 In this paper we define multiple Dedekind zeta values (MDZV), using a new type of iterated integrals, called iterated integrals on a membrane.
-One should consider them as an number theoretic analogue of multiple zeta values.
-Over imaginary quadratic fields MDZV capture in particular multiple Eisenstein series \cite{ZGK}.
-We give an analogue of multiple Eisenstein series over real quadratic field.
-And an alternative definition of values of multiple Eisenstein-Kronecker series \cite{G2}.
-Each of then as a special case of multiple Dedekind zeta values.
+One should consider MDZV as a number theoretic generalization of Euler's multiple zeta values.
+Over imaginary quadratic fields MDZV capture, in particular, multiple Eisenstein series \cite{ZGK}.
+We give an analogue of multiple Eisenstein series over real quadratic field and an alternative definition of values of multiple Eisenstein-Kronecker series \cite{G2}.
+Each of them is a special case of multiple Dedekind zeta values.
 MDZV are interpolated into functions that we call multiple Dedekind zeta functions (MDZF).
-We show that MDZF have integral representation and can be written as infinite sums.
+We show that MDZF have integral representation, can be written as infinite sum, and have analytic continuation.
+We compute explicitly the value of a multiple residue of certain MDZF over a quadratic number field at the point $(1,1,1,1)$.
+Based on such computations, we state two conjectures about MDZV.